You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 It is not yet clear how volunteering employees will be compensated; however, it is understood the Government will compensate workers for loss of earnings as well as providing a travel and subsistence allowance.

-New regulations came into force on 26 March 2020 designed to allow employees to carry annual leave over to a new holiday year where it is impractical to take leave due to COVID-19.
+New measures introduced 27 March 2020 by Business Secretary Alok Sharma are designed to allow employees to carry annual leave over into the next two leave years after 2020 where it is impractical to take leave due to COVID-19.
 These new regulations amend the prohibition on carrying over four weeks of statutory annual leave under the Working Time Regulations 1998.
 The regulations are not intended to extend annual leave carryover simply because the lockdown is in place, but for workers who provide essential services and cannot use their leave because of the demand for their services.

 New rates have been announced in respect of Statutory Maternity (SMP), Paternity (SPP), Sick Pay (SSP), Shared Parental Pay (SPP) and National Minimum Wage (NMW) for the new tax year beginning 6 April 2020.
 The rates have been revised as follows: